godot-rust/book/src/intro/hello-world.md

   Opening the project with a version of Godot lower than this will prevent your extension from running.
   - If you build a plugin to be used by others, set this as low as possible for maximum ecosystem compatibility.
 This might however limit the features you can use.
+- Key `reloadable` specifies that the editor should reload the extension when the editor window looses and regains focus.
+See [Godot issue #80284][gdextension-reloadable] for more details.
+  - If Godot is crashing, you may want to try turning off or removing this setting.

 The `[libraries]` section should be updated to match the paths of your dynamic Rust libraries.